 \section{Recency to Improve Recommendation}

-The main task of a recommender system is to anticipate users' future desires and suggest content that they would find relevant.
-However, just recommending the most relevant items does not always satisfy all the concerns of those building the system.
+The main task of a recommender system is to anticipate users' future desires and suggest relevant content.
 The \emph{relevance} objective is the one that is most commonly found in recommender systems literature and accounts for the accuracy or correctness.
 It actively focuses the recommender on selecting the item(s) with which the users will most likely interact.

-However, relevance is not the only objective used in practice.
+However, just recommending the most relevant items does not always satisfy all the concerns of those building the system and it is not the only objective used in practice.
 We distinguish two types of objectives: \emph{correlated} and \emph{uncorrelated} to relevance.
 The former ones correspond to those whose optimization is linked to the relevance objective.
 Examples are novelty \cite{vargas2011rank}, serendipity \cite{ge2010beyond}, and utility-based objectives, such as revenue.
-The latter, \emph{not correlated to relevance}, can be diversity and fairness.

-We introduce such a utility-based objective used to inject temporal information alongside the relevance objective.
+For the latter, \emph{not correlated to relevance}, examples can be found in diversity and fairness.
+In this work, we introduce a simple utility-based objective used to inject temporal information alongside the relevance objective.
 While the exploration of uncorrelated objectives is essential for the future of recommender systems, we leave it for future~work.